nativejdb/nativejdb/README.md

 #### 1. Download GraalVM

-To generate a native executable within the Linux environment in the Docker container, you will need to download graalvm binary from https://github.com/graalvm/graalvm-ce-builds/releases and untar `graalvm-ce-java11-linux-amd64-*.tar.gz` into the same `NativeJDB` directory.
+To generate a native executable within the Linux environment in the Docker container, you will need to download graalvm binary 22.2.0 or beyond from https://github.com/graalvm/graalvm-ce-builds/releases and untar `graalvm-ce-java11-linux-amd64-*.tar.gz` into the same `NativeJDB` directory.

 ```
  make graalvm